1dco/kubernetes/README.md

 ## Configure VyOS and enable BGP

-next you'll need to configurat VyOS and connect to the kubernetes nodes AS
+next you'll need to configure VyOS and connect to the kubernetes nodes AS

 **<u>command to run inside vyos</u>**